-While there is no way to predict which specific person is going to experience which particular side effects, in general medication side effect profiles are based on the types of receptors they interact with.
+There’s no way to predict which specific person is going to experience which particular side effects and whether or not those side effects will be tolerable.
+In general, though, medication side effect profiles are based on the types of receptors they interact with.

 Tardive dyskinesia (TD) is a slow onset, potentially reversible involuntary movement disorder that may affect the mouth, hands, and trunk.
 It is caused by enduring changes in dopamine receptors in the basal ganglia as a result of long-term use of high-potency typical antipsychotics.
 The risk of TD with atypicals is very low, and clozapine may actually improve TD symptoms.

-The atypicals win out over the typicals in many senses, but a major downside is that they do carry a risk for metabolic syndrome, including weight gain, increased cholesterol, and increased risk of diabetes.
+The atypicals win out over the typicals in many senses, but a major downside is that they do carry a risk for metabolic syndrome, including weight gain, increased cholesterol, and increased diabetes risk.
 This may be related to activity at histamine and 5HT2c serotonin receptors.
 The big three are clozapine, olanzapine, and (to a lesser extent) quetiapine.
 Aripiprazole and ziprasidone do not tend to be associated with weight gain.

-This can be related to effects on histamine, muscarinic, and alpha adrenergic receptors.
-Individual medications vary in terms of which of these receptors they do or don’t effect, so there is a lot of variability in sedating effect.
+This can be related to effects on histamine, muscarinic, and alpha-adrenergic receptors.
+Individual medications vary in terms of which of these receptors they do or don’t affect, so there is a lot of variability in sedating effect.

 Examples include loxapine, haloperidol, zuclopenthixol, and flupenthixol.
 The latter three are often given as long-acting injections, although there are more alternatives now as a number of atypicals have become available for injection.

-There are a a number of typical and antitypical medications available as long-acting (“depot”) injections.
+There are a number of typical and antitypical medications available as long-acting (“depot”) injections, including aripiprazole, risperidone, and paliperidone.
 These are generally given every 2-4 weeks.
 They are given intramuscularly into the shoulder (deltoid), hip (ventrogluteal) or upper buttocks (dorsogluteal) sites.

 There are a number of benefits to long-acting injections.
-For some people it’s just easier to get an injection every few weeks than to take pills every day.
+For some people, it’s just easier to get an injection every few weeks than to take pills every day.
 Long-acting injections produce very steady levels of medication in the blood, and it can be hard to replicate this even if someone is fairly consistent with taking oral medications.
-Injections may be the treatment of choice for someone who is on some sort of community treatment order (the terminology and details around this vary depending on jurisdiction), particularly if they’re not keen on taking meds because they don’t have insight into their psychosis.

 The downside to long-acting injections is that if people have side effects, they have to wait a while for the medication to clear out of their system.
 This can be avoided by trialling someone on the oral version and then switching to the injectable.